EefPino/Project/REPORT.md

      This function creates the world map with a specific year as argument for which the data differs.
      When you click on a specific country it calles the functions createBarchart() and createDonutchartData() with the country and year as arguments.
-I